Simple Plan: 2017–2025: David Desrosiers' departure and Harder Than It Looks

-2025–present: The Kids in the Crowd and new music
+2025: The Kids in the Crowd and new music

 On February 25, 2025, Simple Plan announced the Bigger Than You Think!
 U.S. headline tour to celebrate their 25th anniversary.
 Between August to September, the band will be touring across 19 cities with special guests 3OH!3, Bowling for Soup, and LØLØ.

 On May 9, 2025, Simple Plan were featured on Avril Lavigne's single "Young & Dumb".
 Simple Plan and Lavigne had first toured together on Lavigne's first tour, the Try To Shut Me Up Tour, from 2002 until its conclusion in 2003, which served as the inspiration for the song.

-On July 6, 2025, The band released a documentary about their history as a band titled "Simple Plan: The Kids in the Crowd".
+On July 6, 2025, The band released a documentary about their history as a band titled Simple Plan: The Kids in the Crowd.
 On July 11, 2025, The band released a soundtrack to The Kids in the Crowd featuring an unreleased song titled "Nothing Changes" along with a bunch of fan favorites and early demos.

+The band are confirmed to be appearing at Welcome to Rockville taking place in Daytona Beach, Florida in May 2026.

+On February 10, 2026, Simple Plan announced the Bigger Than You Think!
+U.S. headline tour, The Sequel!
+Between July to August, the band will be touring across 19 cities with special guests Bowling for Soup and 3OH!3.
+On the first day of the Canadian leg of the tour, the three bands were also joined by Marianas Trench in Toronto on August 20.

+In October of 2026, the band will be touring across 21 countries in Europe, with stops in the United Kingdom, Germany, Spain, France, and more.